sarapearce/srso-sspk/plugins/above-the-fold-optimization/README.txt

 * abide WordPress dependencies
 * faster script loading than browser cache, especially on mobile

-Saving javascript requests will result in a faster load speed for returning visitors from Google.
-Google will notice several factors such as an improved bounce rate and when you use Google Analytics, Google will also measure physical site speed.
+Saving javascript requests will result in a faster load speed for returning visitors.

 ### Lazy Loading Javascript